rosslh/rosshill.ca/content/webofdevs.md

 thumbnailBorder: true
 image: webofdevs
 imageExt: png
-excerpt: A directory of cool developer websites, homepages, and portfolios
+excerpt: Curated developer portfolios with live previews.
+Favourite the sites you like and share your own.
 tags: [typescript, svelte, nestjs, postgresql]
 ---